Thomas Latta: Personal

 In November, 1825 he married Mary Millar, the daughter of a Canongate builder.
 They had 4 sons together: Thomas Allison Latta (1826-38), John Millar Latta (1828), Walter Buchanan Latta (1830-51), and Peter Anderson Latta (1833-40).
 His son Walter died in London in 1851 from tuberculosis and was buried in the graveyard of South Leith Parish Church.
 His wife Mary died in 1873 and was buried near her son Walter.
 In her will she expressed a wish to be buried next to her husband and children, so it is likely Dr Thomas Latta is also buried there.
 There is no memorial.

 Thomas Latta also contributed publications on the subject of Arctic science, after having sailed as "surgeon and companion" with Captain William Scoresby on a whaling expedition, while still a medical student.

-As an unsung hero of medicine, Latta is a popular topic for university dissertations.

 Memorials

 In 2014, a new street, on the site of the Eastern General Hospital, was named Latta Place in his memory.